DsysDML/rbms/README.md

 If you encounter any issues, please open an issue on the main repository.

 ## License
-TorchRBM is released under the MIT License.
+`rbms` is released under the MIT License.